 First Wash in 44 years!
 Barn Find Datsun 280z with only 350 Original Miles

-Jun 02, 2021hey guys in todays episode i'm in hershey pennsylvania to clean a car that hasn't been
+Hey guys, in today's episode, I'm in Hershey, Pennsylvania to clean a car that hasn't been

 wash

-my wife's dad who had a 300 zx that she inherited and i bought it and was showing it to my friend who really liked cars like that and told me you know my neighbor has an olddatsun
+?
+I found out today in this episode of Drive Protect.
+My wife's father owned a 300 zx that she inherited and I bought it and I was showing it to my friend who really liked cars like that and he said you know my neighbor has an old

-on it people ask him but he never ever wants to sell it good.
-A couple ofyears
+.
+People ask him but he never wants to sell it well.
+A couple

-later, he emailed me and said, "You know, I was talking to my neighbor and he thinks it's finally time to sell the Z.Here's his number.
-Give him a call, so I called."
-The
+later, he emailed me and said, "You know," he was talking to my neighbor and he thinks it's finally time to sell the z.

 first

-thing people say when they see this car is if it's new, why are these parts missing when the owner bought and drove it?
-He drove home from philadelphia and got home realized it was a small dent in t The front fender and dealer wanted to putty it and repaint but he wanted the fender replaced with a new one.
-They agreed and he took off his fender and they sent him a new one and while he was waiting for that he decided yes. i'm going to fix some other stuff i don't want an am fm radio i want to put in a new pioneer cassette deck so he took out the console took out some interior pieces to run the speaker wires through and put a cassette player in it and he was in the middle of it all these improvements when he had some money problems and just had to put the car aside for those parts to be part is the reason itonly
+thing people say when they see this car is if it's new, why are these parts missing when the owner bought and drove it? home from Philadelphia and when he got home he realized it was a small dent in the front fender and the dealer wanted to putty it and repaint it but he wanted to replace the fender with a new one, they agreed and he took it off and They sent him a new fender and while he was waiting for that he decided: well, I'm going to fix some other things.

 More Interesting Facts About,